Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: First-order error bound

 Here, we introduce a first-order error bound using a single PINN, overcoming the challenge of obtaining $B_2$.
 We also provide an implicit formula to determine training termination.
 Additionally, we discuss the feasibility of this approach, outline our training scheme, and explore relevant extensions.
 Complete proofs can be found in Appendices~\ref{proof:coro1} and~\ref{proof:prop1}.

-By considering Eq.~\eqref{eq:error_series} with $n=2$ and using Lemmas~\ref{lemma:bouding series of ratios} and~\ref{lemma:bounds_on_ratios}, we can derive the first-order error bound, as stated in the following corollary. \begin{corollary}[First-order error bound] Consider Problem~\ref{prob:1}, and let $\hat{e}_1$ be trained such that $\alpha_1(t)<1$ for all $t \in T$.
+By considering Eq.~\eqref{eq:error_series} with $n=2$ and using Lemmas~\ref{lemma:bouding series of ratios} and~\ref{lemma:bounds_on_ratios}, we can derive the first-order error bound, as stated in the following corollary. \begin{corollary}[First-order error bound] Consider Problem~\ref{prob:1}, and let $\hat{e}_1$ be trained such that $\alpha_1(t)<1$ for all $t \in T'$.
 Then

 \end{corollary} Note that the first-order error bound $B_1(t)$ can be at most twice as large as the arbitrary tight second-order bound $B_2(t)$ in Theorem~\ref{theorem:temporal_error_bound}, but it offers significant practical advantages.
-First, it requires training only a single PINN, $\hat{e}_1$.
-Second, the condition $\alpha_1(t) < 1$ can be verified during $\hat{e}_1$ training using properties of the FP-PDE, as detailed below.
+Firstly, the second-order bound $B_2(t)$ requires training a second PINN \(\hat{e}_2\) after training \(\hat{e}_1\).
+However, achieving the required accuracy for \(\hat{e}_2\) in practice is quite challenging.
+In contrast, the first-order bound in Corollary~\ref{corollary:special_error_bound} relies solely on the approximation provided by a single PINN, \(\hat{e}_1\).
+Secondly, the condition $\alpha_1(t) < 1$ can be verified during $\hat{e}_1$ training using properties of the FP-PDE, as detailed below.